MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-how-report-vat.md

 * B2B Services
 * B2B Triangulated Goods

-B2B goods and services specify whether you sold a good or a service, and are controlled by the **EU Service** setting in the GST posting setup.
+B2B goods and services specify whether you sold a good or a service, and are controlled by the **EU Service** setting in the VAT posting setup.
 B2B Triangulated Goods indicate whether you engaged in trade with a 3rd party, and are controlled by the **EU 3-Party Trade** setting on sales documents, such as sales orders, invoices, CR/Adj notes, and so on.

 After the tax authority reviews your report, they will send an email to the contact person for your company.
 In [!INCLUDE[prod_short](includes/prod_short.md)], the contact person is specified on the **Company Information** page.
 Before you submit the report, make sure that a contact person is chosen.